 The art of being a music business manager is something that’s always fascinated me.
 So much that I have wanted to write books on the subject.
 Next fall, I will publish The Art of Music Business Management – For Artists & Managers, which is seventh in order.
 Here, as waiting for this book from proofreading, I decided to write a few words about it.

-From the very beginning, I had three meters to evaluate the content.
+From the very beginning, I had three metrics through which to evaluate the content.
 It should be effortless, inherent and meaningful.
 If the content I wrote did not fit into that frame, I left it out of the book.

 The key metrics of successful management is its built-in consistency – it also includes the title.
-Consistency is also what artists expect from their managers.
+Consistency is also what the artists expect from their managers.
 One of the most important things in this book is the concept of passive promotion.
-It is the thing that enables this consistency – as a compass.
-Also, what it means in the 2020’s.
-Trust me, you will be surprised when reading about it.
+It is the thing that makes this consistency possible – as a compass.
+Also, how it effects in the 2020’s.
+Trust me, you will be surprised when reading more.
 The more surprised you will be to know how effective tool it is.